qimiko/robtop-bot/README.md

 ## Why?

 This is to provide a more clear view of how RobTop's internal rating tools look, including the replay functionality.
+See [this thread](https://twitter.com/kyuriime/status/1351685664526372865) for more information.

 ## How do I delete a replay/get out of playback mode?